 Gender pay gap report

-KIMS Hospital is committed to creating an environment, which will attract, retain and motivate its people, by enabling a culture in which individuals are able to make best use of their skills, free from discrimination or harassment, and in which all decisions are based on merit.
+KIMS Hospital is committed to creating an environment which will attract, retain and motivate its people, by creating a working environment in which individuals are able to make best use of their skills, free from discrimination or harassment, and in which all decisions are based on merit.
+As an equal opportunities employer we are committed to the health and wellbeing of all our people.We are committed to ensuring that we operate a pay and reward scheme that is competitive, transparent and fair.
+We aim to ensure we eliminate discrimination and reward the skills, experience and potential of all our employees.

 Our Industry